Conveyancing - First time buyer

 How long do conveyancing searches take?

-As issues can arise from your searches and surveys, this stage can take anywhere between two and 10 weeks.
-Potential setbacks can arise if the seller is unable to grant immediate access for a survey, or if the local authority has a long lead time on the provision of local search results.
+As issues can arise from your searches and surveys, this stage can take anywhere between two and eight weeks.
+Typically, the average time from getting property searches back to exchange is around three weeks.
+Potential setbacks can arise and extend this period if the seller is unable to grant immediate access for a survey, or if the local authority has a long lead time on the provision of local search results.
+Additionally, if the local authority searches raise any issues, the process can take longer.

 Once all enquiries have been resolved and the search results and mortgage offer have been checked, you’re ready to exchange contracts.
 If you’re buying, then you’ll transfer your deposit at this point.